Sm00thix/IKPLS/paper/paper.md

 ## NumPy

 A Python class implementing both IKPLS algorithms using NumPy is available in `ikpls` as `ikpls.numpy_ikpls.PLS`.
 Pass in `algorithm=1` or `algorithm=2` in the constructor to choose between algorithms.
-The class subclasses [`BaseEstimator`](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html) from scikit-learn.
-This allows the IKPLS classes to be used in combination with e.g. scikit-learn's [`cross_validate`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_validate.html) for a simple interface to parallel cross-validaiton with user-defined metric functions.
+The class subclasses [`BaseEstimator`](https://scikit-learn.org/stable/modules/generated/sklearn.base.BaseEstimator.html) from scikit-learn, allowing the IKPLS class to be used in combination with e.g., scikit-learn's [`cross_validate`](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_validate.html) for a simple interface to parallel cross-validation with user-defined metric functions.

 ## JAX